lae/simplemona/README.md

     sudo npm install -g grunt-cli  # setup grunt binary globally npm install  # setup all the grunt libs local to the project

-Initialize an empty PostgreSQL database for simpledoge.
+Initialize an empty PostgreSQL database for simplemona.

     # creates a new user with password testing, creates the database, enabled
     # contrib extensions
     ./util/reset_db.sh
-    # creates the database schema for simpledoge
+    # creates the database schema for simplemona
     python manage.py init_db

 Now everything should be ready for running the server.
 This project uses Grunt